rdsea/studenttheses/README.md

 - Existing research on integrating quantum computing with distributed systems.
 - Interaction models between edge clusters, cloud/HPC systems, and quantum backends.

-Students will focus only on the review aspect, producing classification tables, taxonomies, and conceptual models summarising current research directions and challenges in quantum–edge integration.
+Students will focus only on the review aspect, producing classification tables, taxonomies, and conceptual models summarising current research directions and challenges in quantum–HPC integration.

 > **Some references**:
 - [https://arxiv.org/abs/2508.04974](https://arxiv.org/abs/2508.04974)